Same-sex adoption: Canada

 Canada has no nation-wide law legalizing same-sex adoption, but rather has smaller provincial laws that cover the entire nation.
 Same-sex adoption legalization in Canada began with British Columbia in 1996 and was finalized with Nunavut in 2011.
 By 2013, an Ipsos Global poll showed 70% of Canadians approved of same-sex adoption to some degree with 45% strongly approving.

 Chile

-Since March 10, 2022 joint parenthood of same-sex couples is legal in Chile after the entry into force of Law 21,400 on Equal Marriage, which explicitly guarantees non-discrimination based on sexual orientation and gender identity for custody purposes, filiation and adoption whether or not the couples are married or whether or not they had their children through assisted human fertilization.
+Since 10 March 2022 joint parenthood of same-sex couples is legal in Chile after the entry into force of Law 21,400 on Equal Marriage, which explicitly guarantees non-discrimination based on sexual orientation and gender identity for custody purposes, filiation and adoption whether or not the couples are married or whether or not they had their children through assisted human fertilization.
 The law amends the Civil Code to recognize the parents of children as their mother and/or father, their two mothers, or their two fathers.

 A 2021 survey, shows that 65% of Chileans support same-sex adoption.

 Colombia

-On 4 November 2015, in a 6-2 Constitutional Court ruling, Colombia decided to allow adoption by LGBT peoples.
+On 4 November 2015, in a 6–2 Constitutional Court ruling, Colombia decided to allow adoption by LGBTQ peoples.
 The ruling came before same-sex marriage became legal in the country on 28 April 2016.